**Are You new to RC? Get "The Beginner's Guide To Flying RC Airplanes" ebook for the flying start you need!**

 A powered glider type airplane is a good choice because they generally have a good wing area and are nice and stable in the air.
 Incidentally, I also put an FPV camera on my ParkZone Radian Pro simply because I had a spare camera kicking about.

 Personally I'm not a huge fan of the things, and to be honest they have given our hobby some bad publicity thanks to some irresponsible, or possibly just naïve, people flying them.
-But this type of aircraft has changed the face of the hobby in recent times, albeit at the cost of conventional planes and helicopters having to take a back seat in terms of popularity.
-Darn shame really.
+But this type of aircraft has changed the face of the hobby in recent times, the most significant aspect being the introduction of new regulations to try and control drone flying.

 So whether you opt for a conventional rc plane or a multicopter, FPV flying is a lot of fun and very rewarding but you do need to be a competent and confident rc pilot first.